Birmingham, Kentucky: 20th century

+Shortly after their successful removal of the black population, the Night Riders adopted the practice that seems to have been widespread in Kentucky during the first two decades of the twentieth century and posted a sign near the railroad station in Marshall County telling anyone who somehow remained uninformed about the ousting of black people that their community was for whites only.

+The words "Niggers Don't Let the Sun Set on You" were clear in their meaning; and against the backdrop of the destruction of property, whippings, and murders, these words must have invoked fear in Afro-Americans venturing in the county.
+Since the raid, Marshall County has had a reputation as a place where no black folks live, though this has actually become the case only in the last few decades.
+(Racial Violence in Kentucky, 1865–1940: Lynchings, Mob Rule, and "Legal Lynchings", pp. 137–138, by George C. Wright.
+Louisiana State University Press, Baton Rouge and London 1990).

+Birmingham forcibly drove out its African American population by 1908, becoming a sundown town.
+By 1929 Birmingham still had around 600 residents.
 The Tennessee Valley Authority announced the building of Kentucky Dam for the creation of Kentucky Lake in 1938, and at that time Birmingham's residents were informed that they must relocate.
 The TVA commenced land purchases in 1942.
-The dam was completed in 1944, and the entirety of Birmingham, Kentucky was submerged under the resulting lake, the largest manmade lake in the world at the time.
+The dam was completed in 1944, and the entirety of Birmingham was submerged under the resulting lake, the largest manmade lake in the world at the time.
 Some residents of Birmingham had to relocate a second time due to the creation of Lake Barkley.

 When the water in Kentucky Lake is low, the remains of foundations and streets of Birmingham are often visible, especially at Birmingham Point.

+Geography

+Birmingham was located in eastern Marshall County, Kentucky along the Tennessee River.
+It was located about 8 mi east-northeast of Benton.
+Kentucky Route 58 was the primary thoroughfare in and out of town; it connected with areas of southern Lyon County to the east via ferry service, and to the west with the Benton area.

 Notable people

 NBA star Joe Fulks was born in Birmingham.